 Don't miss the park video which helps describe the people who built the earth mounds.
 If you are visiting in the summer check out the ranger programs for guided walks and information.

-Herbert Hoover was the first US President born west of the Mississippi River.
+Herbert Hoover was the 31st President of the United States and was the first US President born west of the Mississippi River.
 President Hoover and his wife Lou Henry helped plan what is now the Herbert Hoover National Historic Site.
 They were intent on providing an understanding of the life and work of our 31st president.
 He was inaugurated in 1929.

 The Lewis & Clark National Historic Trail includes the following locations in Iowa:

 Lake Manawa State Park - Site of Lewis & Clark’s White Catfish camp at the Western Historic Trails Center.